 We conducted a multisite study using an exploratory, qualitative approach to inquiry, which has been described previously.14-16 Our primary purpose was to study the attributes and behaviors of outstanding general medicine attendings in the setting of inpatient rounds.
 The focus of this article is on the attendings’ interactions with patients.

 We used a modified snowball sampling approach17 to identify 12 exemplary physicians.
 First, we contacted individuals throughout the United States who were known to the principal investigator (S.S.) and asked for suggestions of excellent clinician educators (also referred to as attendings) for potential inclusion in the study.
 In addition to these personal contacts, other individuals unknown to the investigative team were contacted and asked to provide suggestions for attendings to include in the study.
-Specifically, the 2015 US News & World Report Top Medical Schools: Research rankings,18 which are widely used to represent the best US hospitals, were reviewed in an effort to identify attendings from a broad range of medical schools.
-Using this list, we identified other medical schools that were in the top 25 that were not already represented.
-We contacted the division chiefs of general internal (or hospital) medicine, chairs and chiefs of departments of internal medicine, and internal medicine residency program directors from these medical schools and asked for recommendations of attendings from both within and outside their institutions who they considered to be great inpatient teachers.
+Specifically, the US News & World Report 2015 Top Medical Schools: Research Rankings,18 which are widely used to represent the best U.S. hospitals, were reviewed in an effort to identify attendings from a broad range of medical schools.
+Using this list, we identified other medical schools that were in the top 25 and were not already represented.
+We contacted the division chiefs of general internal (or hospital) medicine, chairs and chiefs of departments of internal medicine, and internal medicine residency program directors from these medical schools and asked for recommendations of attendings from both within and outside their institutions whom they considered to be great inpatient teachers.

 This sampling method resulted in 59 potential participants.
 An internet search was conducted on each potential participant to obtain further information about the individuals and their institutions.
 Both personal characteristics (medical education, training, and educational awards) and organizational characteristics (geographic location, hospital size and affiliation, and patient population) were considered so that a variety of organizations and backgrounds were represented.
 Through this process, the list was narrowed to 16 attendings who were contacted to participate in the study, of which 12 agreed.
 The number of attendings examined was appropriate because saturation of metathemes can occur in as little as 6 interviews, and data saturation occurs at 12 interviews.19 The participants were asked to provide a list of their current learners (ie, residents and medical students) and 6 to 10 former learners to contact for interviews and focus groups.

-Observations.
 Two researchers conducted the one-day site visits.
 One was a physician (S.S.) and the other a medical anthropologist (M.H.), and both have extensive experience in qualitative methods.
 The only exception was the site visit at the principal investigator’s own institution, which was conducted by the medical anthropologist and a nonpracticing physician who was unknown to the participants.
-The team structure varied slightly among different institutions, but in general was composed of 1 attending, 1 senior medical resident, 1 to 2 interns, and approximately 2 medical students.
-Each site visit began with observing the attendings (N = 12) and current learners (N = 57) on morning rounds, which included their interactions with patients.
+The team structure varied slightly among different institutions but in general was composed of 1 attending, 1 senior medical resident, 1 to 2 interns, and approximately 2 medical students.
+Each site visit began with observing the attendings (n = 12) and current learners (n = 57) on morning rounds, which included their interactions with patients.
 These observations lasted approximately 2 to 3 hours.
 The observers took handwritten field notes, paying particular attention to group interactions, teaching approaches, and patient interactions.
 The observers stood outside the medical team circle and remained silent during rounds so as to be unobtrusive to the teams’ discussions.
 The observers discussed and compared their notes after each site visit.

 This study was deemed to be exempt from regulation by the University of Michigan Institutional Review Board.
-All participants were informed that their participation was completely voluntary and they could refuse to answer any question.
+All participants were informed that their participation was completely voluntary and that they could refuse to answer any question.